Verita-Artificial-Intelligence/AI_Intreview/SETUP.md

 ## Prerequisites

-- Python 3.9+
+- Python 3.10+
-- Node.js 16+
+- Node.js 18+
-- **MongoDB (local or cloud instance)** - REQUIRED: The application requires a running MongoDB instance.
-There is no fallback mechanism.
+- **MongoDB (local or cloud instance)** — required; the application will not run without it
-- OpenAI API Key
+- OpenAI API key with access to the Realtime API
+- FFmpeg installed locally and available on `PATH` (needed for media muxing)

 ## Backend Setup